Chicago Police Misconduct & Brutality Attorneys

 There are a number of Chicago police brutality cases in which officers abuse their power by using “excessive force” — in other words, any force that exceeds the necessary means to subdue a suspect and keep police and others in the immediate vicinity safe.
 The moment a suspect is no longer resistant, further action taken against that suspect is considered excessive and violates an individual’s constitutional rights.

 It is tragic if you have suffered damages or a serious loss due to police brutality.
-Though these incidents are rare, these case do sometimes happen, and it can be overwhelming and intensely emotional when it happens to you or to a loved one.
+Though these incidents are rare, these cases do sometimes happen, and it can be overwhelming and intensely emotional when it happens to you or to a loved one.
 You may be afraid to step forward and enforce your rights, but it is important that you make it known when you, a friend or family member have been abused by a police officer.
-It is your constitutional right to hold the police officer accountable by taking action — and that action may take the form of pursuing compensation for the injuries or damages that you suffered at the hands of law enforcement.
+It is your constitutional right to hold the police officer accountable for taking action — and that action may take the form of pursuing compensation for the injuries or damages that you suffered at the hands of law enforcement.

 In Cases of Physical Injury and Wrongful Death

 If you feel that you have been a victim of police brutality, particularly if you have suffered serious physical injury or a loved one was killed because of actions by police, your situation should be handled seriously and professionally.
 Police brutality is a serious and unfortunate case of police misconduct.
-When a police officer goes beyond what should be required to control a given situation, or exercises unnecessary force, their actions can lead to devastating consequences.
+When a police officer goes beyond what should be required to control a given situation or exercises unnecessary force, their actions can lead to devastating consequences.

 In Chicago, you may have a claim for compensation when you have been injured or you suffered the wrongful death of a family member because of police brutality cases.
-Unfortunately many cases of improper conduct are never investigated or properly handled by a skilled attorney.
+Unfortunately, many cases of improper conduct are never investigated or properly handled by a skilled attorney.
 Though dealing with a police brutality incident can be physically and emotionally draining, pursuing a claim for compensation may be the best way to ensure that your medical expenses are paid, any lost wages are recovered, and your family’s financial future is secured following your traumatic encounter with law enforcement.

 Incidences of police brutality may include but are not limited to the following occurrences: